Harry Kane: 2020–2021: Third Golden Boot and Playmaker of the Season

-2021–22: Desire to leave Tottenham
+2021–2022: Desire to leave Tottenham

 The 2021–22 season was preceded by a dispute over a desire by Kane to leave Tottenham, saying he had a gentlemen's agreement with chairman Daniel Levy that would allow him to leave in the summer.
 The agreement was not honoured, and Levy rejected the interest expressed by Manchester City for Kane's services, including a £127 million transfer bid.
 Kane failed to turn up for pre-season training and did not play the first two games of the season.
 He made his season bow on 22 August as a substitute against Wolverhampton Wanderers – his first appearance since returning late for pre-season.
 Kane announced his desire to stay at Tottenham on 25 August after the move to Manchester City failed to materialise, with Kane stating: "I will be staying at Tottenham this summer and will be 100 per cent focused on helping the team achieve success."
 The following day Kane made his first appearance in the UEFA Europa Conference League, against Paços de Ferreira.
 He scored twice in a 3–0 win to secure the team's progress to the group stage.
 On 30 September, in the second match of the group stage, he scored a hat-trick in 20 minutes against Mura after coming on as a substitute to win 5–1.
-This was the first hat-trick ever scored in the Europa Conference League, and made Kane the first player to score a hat-trick in all three current major UEFA club competitions (i.e. Champions League, Europa League, and Europa Conference League).
+This was the first hat-trick ever scored in the Europa Conference League, and made Kane the first player to score a hat-trick in all three current major UEFA club competitions (the Champions League, Europa League, and Europa Conference League).

 On 17 October 2021, Kane scored his first Premier League goal of the season in a 3–2 away win against Newcastle United.
 His second goal of the season came on 19 December, when he scored the opener in a 2–2 home draw against Liverpool.
 On 19 February 2022, Kane scored twice, including a 95th-minute winner, in a thrilling 3–2 victory over Manchester City.
 This ended City's 15-game unbeaten streak in the league.
 On 26 February, Kane scored against Leeds United, and assisted Son; the assist was the 37th time Kane and Son had combined to score, setting a new record of goal-scoring partnerships in the Premier League.
 On 16 March, Kane scored in a 2–0 win away at Brighton, bringing his Premier League away goal tally to 95, surpassing Wayne Rooney's record for most Premier League goals scored away from home.